 A person may earn your respect or esteem based on their behavior or character, but don’t confuse respect with trust.
 While respect can be given, generally speaking, trust is earned.

 Do you believe a relationship will survive if one partner does not respect the other?

 100% of men responded “No” 3% of women responded “Yes”

 “Yes a relationship can survive but there will be truckloads of issues and some very unhappy people.”

 “I believe disrespect breeds resentment.
 Relationship will only last until resentment outweighs love.”

 If respect is so crucial, we must know what it means and how to show it.

 Respect means showing regard for your partner; valuing them, considering them important and treating them with dignity.
 You can show respect for your partner even if you disagree with them on issues.
 You can maintain a respectful relationship despite your differences.

 If there’s no respect…

-The depth and level of intimacy will impact on the quality and future potential of your relationship.
+The level of intimacy will deteriorate and impact the quality and future potential of your relationship.